edouardfouche/arxiv-information-explosion/README.md

 - `matplotlib==2.0.2`
 - `seaborn==0.9.0`

-Everything is in the `.ipynb` file:
+Everything is in the `.ipynb` file.

 ```
 jupyter notebook